industrial-edge/inventory-getting-started/docs/Installation.md

 ### Configure Inventory Overview

-When you start the Inventory web application, the Scan Alert message is displayed as follows.
+When you start the web application "Inventory", click on "Scan" to start the scan.

 ![Inventory_Overview_Scan](graphics/Inventory_Scan.PNG)